avinayak/avinayak.github.io/_posts/2021-01-09-noise-planets.md

 <video controls="" muted="" src="[https://avinayak.github.io/uploads/simplescreenrecorder-2021-01-10_03-52-31.mp4](https://avinayak.github.io/uploads/simplescreenrecorder-2021-01-10_03-52-31.mp4 "https://avinayak.github.io/uploads/simplescreenrecorder-2021-01-10_03-52-31.mp4")"> </video>

 The problem, is that we need to generate new points in the circle, keep track of these points outside the draw() function.
+We need to have a function that generates